NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Introduction

-In this sample you'll find the instructions, and the code necessary, to deploy an AWS EKS cluster with an Amazon FSx for NetApp ONTAP File System (FSxN) to provide persistent storage for it.
+In this sample you'll find the instructions, and the code, necessary to deploy an AWS EKS cluster with an Amazon FSx for NetApp ONTAP File System (FSxN) to provide persistent storage for it.
 It will leverage NetApp's Astra Trident to provide the interface between EKS to FSxN.